jorgenhenrichsen/SwiftAudio/README.md

 ```

 #### QueuedAudioPlayer
-The `QueuedAudioPlayer` is asubclass of `AudioPlayer` that maintains a queue of audio tracks.
+The `QueuedAudioPlayer` is a subclass of `AudioPlayer` that maintains a queue of audio tracks.
 ```swift
 let player = QueuedAudioPlayer() let audioItem = DefaultAudioItem(audioUrl: "someUrl", sourceType: .stream)